Succession of power in China: Most recent transition

 Appointments to key offices are the best predictor of whom the next leader will be.
 The office of Vice Chairman of the Central Military Commission (CMC) is seen by many as the last stop before becoming the top leader of China.
 Appointment to Vice Chairman position is so crucial that when Xi Jinping, the current CCP General Secretary, failed to achieve that office at the 4th Plenum in 2009, many analysts suggested that he had fallen from favor and would not be the next Chinese leader.
 His ultimate appointment to Vice Chairman of the CMC was seen as evidence that he had begun to consolidate his power and would ultimately succeed Hu Jintao when his term expired in 2012 at the 18th Party Congress.

 Absent a transparent electoral process, the appointment to key positions is the only way to predict future leadership in China.
-Note in the table below, the path that Xi Jinping followed from a low-level party official at the age of 30 to his current position of the leader of the most populous country in the world.
+Note in the table below, the path that Xi Jinping followed from a low-level party official at the age of 30 to the leader of China.